 and welcome to our German Word of the Day.
 This time we will have a lok at the meaning of:

-On the top 100 German words list of the University of Leipzig ganz ranks in at number 99, just before Berlin but this is based on written German and I think in spoken it is even more common.
+On the top 100 German words list of the University of Leipzig ganz ranks in at number 99.
+But this list is based on written German and I think in spoken ganz is even more common.

 So let’s break it down, shall we.

 I know what you’re thinking now.
 You’re thinking that I have had beers, and I’m just messing around.